 That said, this was a touching and disturbing story dealing with heartbreaking situations and I believe that it deals with mental illness, (or coming to terms with difficult, horrendous circumstances) in a stark, but believable way.
 For that reason, I recommend this book to those who think they can handle the worst of humanity.

-*Thanks to the publisher and to NetGalley for providing an e-ARC of this book in exchange for my honest review.
+*Thank you to NetGalley and to the publisher for the e-ARC of this book in exchange for my honest feedback.
 This is it.*